Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Most standard coffee makers operate similarly.
 First, the heating element warms the water reservoir, resulting in hot water for the brew.
 Next, the near-boiling water flows into the brew basket filled with ground beans in a paper or reusable filter.
 Finally, coffee drips from the filter and fills your coffee pot which rests on a warming plate to keep your coffee hot for longer.

 Using a coffee maker is a straightforward process, but ensure you have fresh water and ground coffee before brewing.
 That said, you should be aware of different types of coffee makers and how they work.
+Moreover, it’s a good idea to learn how to fix coffee maker issues, such as when your stovetop espresso maker isn’t working.

 While there are many options to brew some cups of coffee, you should know about the most common options.
 Every option below requires ground coffee, so invest in a coffee grinder if you want to use fresh coffee beans.